AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 file or drawn using the touch screen.

-If you load a picture file, the menu option <Keys.SoftKey>Scaling Mode</Keys.SoftKey> sets how the picture will be scaled to fill the screen.
+If you load a picture file, the menu option <Keys.SoftKey>Scaling Mode</Keys.SoftKey> sets how the picture will be scaled to fill the screen:

 -   None: Image is displayed 1:1
 -   Letterbox: scales the image until it fills either the width or height of the screen, leaving black bars on the other edges of the screen.
 -   Fill: scales the image until it fills the whole screen, keeping the aspect ratio
 -   Stretch: scales the image until it fills the whole screen, ignoring the aspect ratio